Blog

 • OpenID – Publicly available standard for authenticating users between relying parties via third-party apps (logging in to apps via Facebook is a similar idea, but they use their own protocol called Facebook Login).

-Federated databases: Big systems working together
+Federated databases: big systems working together

 Federated database systems work by connecting disparate databases together with a unifying user interface.
 Similar to how federated search works, federated databases act as a type of wrapper around multiple databases that operate independently.
 Each database can structure its data in whatever way it wants and use any query language.
 The key with federated databases is that they all know how to communicate with the centralized database.